 Students in our Ph.D. program in Computer Science conduct independent, innovative research under the guidance of a member of our graduate faculty.
-The program prepares students for careers in industry or academia that leverage the power of computers to impact the world in a positive way.
+The program prepares students for careers in industry or academia that leverage the power of computers to positively impact the world.